 Blenders & Blending

 Blending for me is normally a pain when using markers.
 Winsor & Newton claims that blending is easier with their new pigment markers.
 But here’s the catch.
-You’ll need Winsor and Newton’s special paper in order to gain the full benefits of these markers.
-Since their pigment marker paper has as of yet to have been released, it’s tough to confirm this claim with their paper.
+You’ll need Winsor and Newton’s special marker paper in order to gain the full benefits of these markers.
+At time of originally writing this review, pigment marker paper had as of yet to have been released.
 On copier paper, forget about it.
-You’ll have more luck on specially formulated marker paper.
-I own a pad from Canson’s XL series, and it can be done with a little work.
+You’ll have more luck on specially formulated marker paper [Amazon].
+I own a pad from Canson’s XL series [Amazon], and it can be done with a little work.

 The Colourless Blender

-So how do you blend with Winsor and Newton’s Pigment Markers?
+So how do you blend with Winsor and Newton Pigment Markers?
 There are a few ways to do so.
-One way is with a Colourless Blender.
+One way is with a Colourless Blender [Amazon].
 Most marker lines have one.
-I’ve noticed that the Clolourless Blender works by dragging pigment around, even when a color is dry.
+I’ve noticed that the Colourless Blender works by dragging pigment around, even when a color is dry.
 The one that I own oozes a little too much fluid.
 So it’s a little messy and took some time to adjust to.
 Yet it works perfectly well in the wet-on-wet environment that Winsor & Newton encourages you to work in.
 It’s nice for touching up small areas.
-On dry colors, the Colourless Blender will “rough up” colors, giving them a dry brush look.
+On dried colors, the Colourless Blender will “rough up” colors, giving them a dry brush look.

 An old trick used to mix colors in marker is to rub two or more colors on a non-porous, preferably plastic, surface and mix the two with a clear blending marker.
 This can be accomplished with the Colourless Blender, but the results tend to be more of a desaturated wash.
 That’s not the end of the world since you can turn this into a watercolor-style technique for creating softer colors.
 You can also reactive and mix dry colors on your plastic surface.
 For instance, let’s say you mixed a nice orange from a previous illustration and you still have some color left on your plastic palette.
 You can easily rub either tip of your Colourless Blender to reactivate your orange for use in your latest creation.